The Tactile System

-Handwriting is a conscious, cognitive task we develop gradually through experience.
+Handwriting is a cognitive skill we develop gradually through experience, following a process.
 Tactile recognition helps us hold and adjust to the type of pen we are using and learn to apply appropriate pressure.
 Accurate visual perception is also necessary to help us control the size, shape and positioning of letters.

 Research shows that direct instruction is the most effective way to improve handwriting.
 Good teaching feeds into the discriminative system.